PJutch/JCyberEvolution/README.md

 # JCyberEvolution

 ## About
-This is an [artifical life](https://en.wikipedia.org/wiki/Artificial_life) simulator with an evolving executable DNA.
+This is an [artifical life](https://en.wikipedia.org/wiki/Artificial_life) simulator based on the evolving executable DNA.

 Currently work is in progress.